YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 The avoid confusion, keep in mind the * serves two different purposes when used with pointers.

-- When used in a declaration `double* ptr`, it creates a pointer variable that holds an address.
+- When used in a declaration `double* ptr`, it is used to create a pointer variable that holds an address.
-- When not being used in a declaration, it acts as a dereference operator to return the value at an address.
+- When not being used in a declaration, it acts as a dereference operator to return the value at the address the pointer points to.

 ```cpp